Ribotot/asml-asv/References.md

 @inproceedings{schroff2015facenet,
-  title={Facenet: A unified embedding for face recognition and clustering}, author={Schroff, Florian and Kalenichenko, Dmitry and Philbin, James}, booktitle={Proc.
-IEEE Conference on Computer Vision and Pattern Recognition}, pages={815--823}, year={2015}
+  title={Facenet: A unified embedding for face recognition and clustering}, author={Schroff, Florian and Kalenichenko, Dmitry and Philbin, James}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, pages={815--823}, year={2015}
 }